Loanisa/data_science_resources/README.md

 * [The AI dilemma](https://www.youtube.com/watch?v=aSi4d75gFZQ)

 📚 Books
+* [An Introduction to Statistical Learning](https://www.statlearning.com/) two books for free, either stats application for Python or R
+* [The Art of Statistics: How to Learn from Data](https://www.goodreads.com/es/book/show/43722897) not for free but recommended by another data science instructor
 * [Deep Learning with Python](https://github.com/fchollet/deep-learning-with-python-notebooks) by François Chollet, creator of Keras and one of the top dogs at Google
 * [The Data Integration Guide](https://dataintegrationguide.com/) by Ahmed Fessi, all the basic things you need and want to know